openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

 Module: Partitioning
 ....................

-This module generates partitions into existing block devices.
+This module generates partitions on existing block devices.
 This means that it is possible to take any kind of block device (e.g. LVM, encrypted, ...) and create partition information in it.

 The symbolic name for this module is `partitioning`.

-Currently the only partitioning layout is Master Boot Record `MBR`.
+Currently the only supported partitioning layout is Master Boot Record `MBR`.

 It is possible to create primary or logical partitions or a mix of them.
-The numbering of the logical partitions will typically start with `5`, e.g. `/dev/vda5` for the first partition, `/dev/vda6` for the second and so on.
+The numbering of the primary partitions will start at 1, e.g. `/dev/vda1`; logical partitions will typically start with `5`, e.g. `/dev/vda5` for the first partition, `/dev/vda6` for the second and so on.

-The number of partitions created by this module is theoretical unlimited and it was tested with more than 1000 partitions inside one block device.
+The number of logical partitions created by this module is theoretical unlimited and it was tested with more than 1000 partitions inside one block device.
 Nevertheless the Linux kernel and different tools (like `parted`, `sfdisk`, `fdisk`) have some default maximum number of